Stalkerware

 Stalkerware is monitoring software or spyware that is used for cyberstalking.
-The term was coined when people started to widely use commercial spyware to spy on their spouses or intimate partners.
+The term was coined when people started to widely use commercial spyware or monitoring software to spy on their spouses or intimate partners.
 Stalkerware has been criticized because of its use by abusers, stalkers, and employers.

 Definition and uses

 Many information security experts and journalists apply the term stalkerware to any software (malicious programs and legitimate commercial monitoring products) that can be used or potentially be used for stalking.
 The following features of stalkerware are distinguished: